 When you think of gorgeous plants to nurture throughout the growing season, you probably picture flowering plants.
-Coleus (Solenostemon spp. or Plectranthus spp.), however, are instead grown for their striking foliage, which helps make a bold garden statement.
+Coleus plants (Plectranthus scutellarioides, formerly Solenostemon, Plectranthus, or Coleus spp.), however, are instead grown for their striking foliage, which helps make a bold garden statement.
 They are tender perennials, typically grown as annuals outside their native Southeast Asia.

 Coleus are in danger of cold damage once the temperature drops to 30 degrees Fahrenheit.
 Anything below 25 degrees will kill the plant.
-This means that they are hardy only in U.S. Department of Agriculture plant hardiness zones 10 through 13, though they may survive in sheltered locations protected from frost in USDA zone 9b.
+This means that they are hardy only in U.S. Department of Agriculture plant hardiness zones 10 and 11, though they may survive in sheltered locations protected from frost in USDA zone 9b.
 In colder zones, they are grown as annuals or as houseplants.

 Coleus will grow in a wide range of soil conditions, including clay, sand, loam and acidic soils.
 However, soils high in organic matter are best, and well-drained soil is essential.
 Coleus grown in soggy soils have stunted growth and the leaves will turn muddy, scorched-looking and fall off the plant.
 Coleus shouldn't be allowed to dry out completely, though.
 For the first seven to 10 days after planting, water to keep the soil around the root ball moist.
 After that, water deeply when the top 1 inch of soil dries out.

-In USDA zones 10 through 13, coleus can be planted outdoors year-round.
-When growing coleus as an annual in zone 9 or below, plant outside in the spring after all danger of frost has passed.
+In USDA zones 10 and 11, coleus can be planted outdoors year-round.
+When growing coleus as an annual in other zones, plant outside in the spring after all danger of frost has passed.
 They can be started indoors from seed, planting eight to 10 weeks before the last frost date in your area.
 Coleus seeds germinate in soil temperatures 70 to 75 degrees Fahrenheit, and take seven to 14 days to sprout.
 The seeds need light to germinate, so don't cover them with potting mix.
 When you move the plants outdoors, space them 12 to 36 inches apart, depending on the cultivar's mature size; check plant tags before planting to make sure you're giving each plant enough room.